Zwei Studierende mit Büchern

 Information on application deadlines and application modalities, admission, enrolment can be found at:

-Apply now for Democracy and Economics!
+Apply now for Democracy and Economy!